space-wizards/docs/src/en/server-hosting/setting-up-ss14-watchdog.md

 print(json.dumps({"builds":{nowish: {"time": nowish, "client": {"url": "", "sha256": ""}, "server": {"linux-x64": {"url": "http://localhost:9283/SS14.Server_linux-x64.zip", "sha256": ""}}}}}))
 ```

-You can also checkout our publishing script [here](../community/infrastructure-reference/publishing-scripts.md)

 ## Systemd service

 To allow watchdog to run in the background and automatically start up with the server, you can make a service file.
 It will look something like this.